-Guided tours of Gaia's port cellars give insights into a lengthy production process, which involves adding strong spirit to fermenting juice.
+Guided tours of Gaia's port cellars give insights into a lengthy production process, which involves adding a strong spirit to fermenting juice.

-Guides lead you through cool, shaded rooms holding wooden barrels stocked with maturing wine into cellars where bottles of vintage port are stored.
+Guides lead you through cool, shaded rooms holding wooden barrels stocked with maturing wine into cellars where bottles of the vintage port are stored.
 Tours end with tastings and opportunities to buy a bottle or two to take home.

 Each of the cellars has a history of its own, so it can be interesting to go on more than one tour.
 For insights into how port was pitched and sold to the people, the Sandeman Cellar is interesting.
 Meanwhile, Taylor's Port has a museum circuit and can also arrange private tours.